 Today, most lab-grown diamonds are made through a process called chemical vapor deposition (CVD).
 In this method, carbon gas heats a diamond seed in a chamber, causing the carbon to stick to the seed and grow into a larger diamond.
 CVD gives scientists more control over the properties of lab-grown diamonds and makes possible the production of large, gem-quality diamonds.
 CVD can also take place at lower pressure and temperature, which makes the process much less costly.

 The first patent for CVD was issued in the 1950s.
 However, scientists didn't refine the process so it could produce gem-quality diamonds until the 1980s.
 It took even longer to make this process commercially viable, since only one seed could undergo CVD at a time.
 This was quite costly - likely tens of thousands of dollars per stone.

 However, the cost of the technology has come down.
 It's been reported by industry analysts that the cost to produce a lab grown diamond in 2008 was $4,000 per stone.
 Now, it's $200-$300 per stone and falling every year as dozens of seed diamonds can undergo CVD at once.
 (The exact number is unknown and regarded as a trade secret).

 Changing the Diamond Industry

-Although lab-grown diamonds represent just a small percentage of today's market, the demand for these stones increases every year.
+The demand for lab grown diamonds substantially increases every year.
 Synthetic diamonds cost 30-40% less than natural diamonds, and growing consumer interest in ethical diamond sourcing makes these stones an appealing option to mined diamonds.